 The Commission consists of nineteen members who serve four-year terms.
 Seventeen of these, including the chair, are appointed by the Governor.
 One is a member of the Senate named by the Senate President and one is a delegate chosen by the House Speaker.
 (Environment Article, Secs.
 6-807 through 6-810)

-Lead Poisoning Prevention Commission Annual Report, 2017 Lead Poisoning Prevention Commission Annual Report, 2015 Report to the Governor by the Lead Poisoning Prevention Commission, 2001
+Lead Poisoning Prevention Commission Annual Report, 2017 Lead Poisoning Prevention Commission Annual Report, 2016 Lead Poisoning Prevention Commission Annual Report, 2015 Report to the Governor by the Lead Poisoning Prevention Commission, 2001

-Vacant Positions: a member of the Maryland House of Delegates, a representative of a financial institution that makes loans secured by a rental property, a representative of owners of rental property located outside Baltimore City built before 1950, and Parent of a Lead Poisoned Child
+Vacant Positions: a member of the Senate of Maryland, a member of the Maryland House of Delegates, The Secretary of Housing and Community Development or the Secretary's designee, a representative of a financial institution that makes loans secured by a rental property

 Commission Overview CV Form